Holistic Management of holistic-management-of-ocean-resources

-The Kenyan coastal and marine environment is endowed with a myriad of rich natural resources of social, cultural and economic importance.
-To harness into its massive potential, the Kenyan government created a presidential blue economy task force in 2017, with the objectives of prioritizing stakeholder participation, sustainable use of ocean resources for economic growth, livelihoods, jobs and ocean ecosystem health.
-Kenya played host to the first ever global sustainable blue economy conference in 2018, a key political clarion call revolving around: mobilizing financial resources, creating people centered strategies on sustainable development, promoting access to gender equality and strengthening science and research was agreed upon with, president Kenyatta reiterating the importance of the environment and noted unless our environment riches are protected, there can be no lasting prosperity for us.
+The Kenyan coastal and marine environment is endowed with a myriad of rich natural resources of social, cultural, and economic importance.
+To harness its massive potential, the Kenyan government created a presidential blue economy task force in 2017, with the objectives of prioritizing stakeholder participation, sustainable use of ocean resources for economic growth, livelihoods, jobs, and ocean ecosystem health.
+Kenya played host to the first-ever global sustainable blue economy conference in 2018, a key political clarion call revolving around: mobilizing financial resources, creating people-centered strategies on sustainable development, promoting access to gender equality, and strengthening science and research was agreed upon with, president Kenyatta reiterating the importance of the environment and noted unless our environment riches are protected, there can be no lasting prosperity for us.

-Sustainable investing will be the new norm as we forge into the future to ensure the continuous prosperity of this frontier.
-The multiple barriers underlying this are majorly brought about by the siloed thinking nature of the blue economy industries where ocean based management focuses on a single line of operation rather than a integrative strategy that cuts across all inter connected sectors.
-The World Ocean Council, founded in 2009 provides a global multi sector platform for bringing together international ocean businesses to work on shared opportunities and challenges of the sustainable blue economy ranging from ocean governance, marine biodiversity, science needs and climate change to pollution towards ensuring a healthy ocean and economy.
+Sustainable investing will be the new norm as we forge into the future to ensure the continued prosperity of this frontier.
+The multiple barriers underlying this are majorly brought about by the siloed thinking nature of the blue economy industries where ocean-based management focuses on a single line of operation rather than an integrative strategy that cuts across all interconnected sectors.
+The World Ocean Council, founded in 2009 provides a global multi-sector platform for bringing together international ocean businesses to work on shared opportunities and challenges of the sustainable blue economy ranging from ocean governance, marine biodiversity, science needs, and climate change to pollution towards ensuring a healthy ocean and economy.

 Collaborations and integrative ocean management are vital in tackling the various pain points of the blue economy sector to counter silo thinking.
-The common tools used in integrative management of the blue economy include Marine Spatial Planning, one that maps the ocean and allocates areas for specific use and Ocean Accounting, a statistical process which calculates the stocks and flows of different uses, natural assets, environmental costs and social economic benefits in the ocean.
-The data generated informs decision making, providing information on how a modification in management for one sector affects other components of natural and social-economic system ultimately underwriting a holistic system thinking regarding the blue economy.
+The common tools used in integrative management of the blue economy include Marine Spatial Planning, one that maps the ocean and allocates areas for a specific use, and Ocean Accounting, a statistical process that calculates the stocks and flows of different uses, natural assets, environmental costs and social-economic benefits in the ocean.
+The data generated informs decision making, providing information on how a modification in management for one sector affects other components of the natural and social-economic systems ultimately underwriting a holistic system thinking regarding the blue economy.